 - This potentiometer used digital signals to vary the resistance in place of mechanical movement for resistance change.

-- Digital potentiometers vary resistance steps-wise on the basis of the digital signal moving through it.
-It is used for applications where vibration, dust, and moisture.
+- Digital potentiometers vary resistance stepwise on the basis of the digital signal moving through them.
+It is used for applications with vibration, dust, and moisture.

 Rheostat

-- The physical structure of rheostat are like the potentiometers and the difference is that rheostat is not used as potential dividers but work as variable resistance
+- The physical structure of rheostats is like that of potentiometer, and the difference is that rheostats are not used as potential dividers but work as variable resistance.

 - Its one point is connected at the resistive component and the second at the wiper of variable resistance.